LoicMichelControl/website/_pages/about.md

 of control problems, dealing with the differentiation of noisy signals (used when differentiation is need in closed-loop), as well as studying ODE solver architectures.

-<font color='blue'> Semi-implicit differentiation and observers for noisy signals </font> Development of homogeneous-based high-order differentiators to improve the robustness towards noise rejection and flexibility of the the tuning [[Slides]](./files/figures/Differentiation_presentation_LS2N_0824.pdf).
+<font color='blue'> Semi-implicit differentiation and observers for noisy signals </font> Development of homogeneous-based high-order differentiators to improve the robustness towards noise rejection and flexibility of the tuning [[Slides]](./files/figures/Differentiation_presentation_LS2N_0824.pdf).

 $$\left \lbrace \begin{array}{l}
 {z}_4^+= z_4+  h \left( \lambda_4 { \mu^4} \left|{e_1}\right|^{4\,\alpha-3} \mathcal{N}_4  \right)  \\